 The Cree LED’s I used are rated for 1.6 A. When the pulse duration is very short, an LED can handle significantly more power than during constant illumination.
 See this paper and Cree’s application note on the topic.
 The Cree application note above advised not to drive the LED with more than 300% of the rated current, but that is for 1 kHz continuous pulsing – not the single pulses used in the flash.

 Some tests were done to determine the best voltage to drive the LED’s at.
-I aimed the flash at an 18% grey card positioned 20 cm away, and photographed the card (which ~almost~ filled the frame) at a constant ISO and aperture (ISO 5000, f/2.8 – max aperture so that there are no variations in diameter) and flash duration (1 μs).
+I aimed the flash at an 18% grey card positioned 20 cm away, and photographed the card (which ~almost~ filled the frame) at a constant ISO and aperture (ISO 5000, f/2.8 – max aperture so that there are no variations in diameter) and flash duration (1 μs and 4 μs).
+The flash was strobed 10,000 times at 1 μs and 5,000 times at 4 μs.
 The flash’s firmware calculates the average current by measuring the change in capacitor voltage during the flash.
-IRfanview reports the average brightness of the pixels in an image (whether the average pixel value is linearly related to exposure is another thing – please comment if you have any advice).
+ImageJ was automated to analyze the brightness of the centre of each image.

 I started with a TC4420 gate driver since it was available in my workshop.
 It was tested using an oscilloscope.
 The gate voltage was simple to sample, just clip onto the output.
 I tested the transistor’s response by sampling the capacitor voltage.
 If the cap voltage was decreasing, the MOSFET is active.